 We can use the related queries section to identify trending topics and build creatives and copy around that.
 For example, we see a few searches relating to a bass pro fishing tournament.
 If we run a fishing e-commerce store, perhaps we want to create a social media campaign on that topic.
 We could use the tournament to draw attention to our brand and maybe mention professional fishers using gear or lures we offer.

 Another interesting query is “winter bass fishing lures.”
 That is one of those seasonal examples I was talking about.
 Now might be a good time to create a social media campaign around our best fishing lures for the winter season.
 People are preparing to fish when it’s cold and we can use that to our advantage.

 3. Use It to Improve SEO

-One obvious area where we can use Google Trends is in organic search.
+One obvious area to use Google Trends for SEO is in organic search.
 It can also help with keyword research.
-Not everyone is using Google Trends, so you can use it to identify relevant keywords and then use a tool like Ubersuggest to decide if it’s a valuable keyword or not.
+Not everyone is using Google Trends, so you can use it to identify relevant keywords and then use free SEO tools like Ubersuggest to decide if it’s a valuable keyword or not.

 If we take the same bass fishing keyword and spread it out across five years, it becomes more apparent that the trend will continue for years.

 Each year the volume rises and falls during the same months.
 This can fuel your marketing strategy and help you prepare for the months ahead.